Ask Dr. Geier – Injury Prevention Programs

 Reta

 I am going to start with my thoughts.
-I also asked this question of Michael J. Barr, PT, DPT, MSR, a physical therapist and sports medicine coordinator of MUSC Sports Medicine.
-Our program has been active in teaching an ACL injury prevention program to sports teams for years, but Mike is helping to design a lower extremity injury prevention program to try to decrease a number of potential injuries and improve performance.
+I also asked this question of Michael J. Barr, PT, DPT, MSR, a physical therapist in Charleston, South Carolina.
+He has been active in teaching an ACL injury prevention program to sports teams for years, but Mike is helping to design a lower extremity injury prevention program to try to decrease a number of potential injuries and improve performance.

 Recently programs have been designed to try to prevent other lower extremity injuries such as ankle sprains and hip and groin strains.
 It has been suggested that athletes with a prior history of these injuries, especially ankle sprains, should use these exercise programs to lessen the chance of a new injury.